ansys/pyaedt-toolkits-antenna/doc/source/toolkit/ui.rst

    In addition to the **Synthesis** button, there is a **Create Hfss Model** button, which is unavailable if the Antenna Toolkit is not connected to AEDT.

-    - The **Synthesis** button is for performinging the synthesis of the antenna.
+    - The **Synthesis** button is for performing the synthesis of the antenna.
 It does not need AEDT.
       You can see the parameters that control the antenna geometry.
 Additionally, you can do as many syntheses as you want and even change the antenna template.